 Seville Housing Market Forecast for 2026

-The Seville Housing Market is expected to maintain steady upward momentum through 2026, supported by limited central inventory, consistent local demand, and stable rental yields.
-While price growth is forecast to remain moderate, the city’s relative affordability, strong occupancy rates, and growing interest from international buyers continue to make it one of Spain’s most resilient regional investment hubs.
+The Seville housing market is expected to maintain steady upward momentum through 2026, supported by limited central inventory, consistent local demand, and stable rental yields.
+Price growth is forecast to stay moderate, but the city’s relative affordability, strong occupancy rates, and growing interest from international buyers make it one of Spain’s most resilient regional investment hubs.
+Bloomberg’s real estate coverage has pointed to secondary Southern European markets as increasingly attractive for capital preservation strategies in an environment of slower global growth.

-For investors, Seville presents an opportunity to enter a maturing market with mid-range acquisition costs and reliable, regulation-friendly rental structures.
+For you as an investor, Seville offers a chance to enter a maturing market with mid-range acquisition costs and reliable, regulation-friendly rental structures.

 Rental prices are expected to rise by 2.5% to 4.0%, especially in long-term leases.
-High-demand areas like Casco Antiguo, Nervión, and Triana will continue to see consistent leasing activity from students, professionals, and expats.
+High-demand areas like Casco Antiguo, Nervión, and Triana will keep seeing consistent leasing activity from students, professionals, and expats.

 - 2-bedroom long-term rentals in central districts may exceed €1,200/month, especially if furnished and updated.